sabzco/kubit-docs/docs/en/account/panel.md

 Finally, you will be logged into the panel and will have access to your personal organization's panel.

 :::info[Create an Organization in the Panel]
 If you chose not to create an organization after registration (by selecting the **Skip** option in the image above), you can still create the organization related to your account through the Kubit panel.
-You can access the step-by-step guide for creating an organization from the organization's creation document.
+You can access the step-by-step guide for creating an organization from the [Create an Organization](../create-organization) document.
 :::

 ## Switching Between Organizations

-To manage multiple organizations in the user panel, first click on your profile and then select the option **Switch to Another Organization**.
+To manage multiple organizations in the user panel, first click on your profile and then select the option **Login to another organization**.
 ![Panel: other organization](other-organization.png)

 Enter the title of the desired organization and click **Continue**.